 Unfortunately, so far, the Google Image Search does not work in smartphones.
 So, Google has given us a different option in the form of a mobile app.
 Google Goggles is an Android mobile app for doing search on the basis of an image taken from the phone’s camera.

 To use the app, download Google Goggles and install it in your phone.
-Now, point your phone's camera on the object which you need to search for.
-You can take a picture of landmark buildings, locations, paintings, products, QR Code, Barcode etc. and Google will query its database for that image.
+Now, point your phone’s camera on the object which you need to search for.
+You can take a picture of landmark buildings, locations, paintings, products, QR Code and Barcode etc. and Google will query its database for that image.

 You can also use this app for Optical Character Recognition (OCR).
 Google will do OCR on the image taken by your phone’s camera.
 It can identify text in a number of major languages.
 Once read, Google can also translate the text in other languages!
 Isn’t it cool?!

 If you’re an iPhone user, you can download Veracity app from the iTunes App Store.
 This app comes free of cost.
 When you take a photo from your iPhone camera, you can do a reverse image search using Veracity to know about the subject of that photo.
 The app also tells you about the other websites where the searched photo is appearing.
 The app is capable of detecting photos on websites even if they have been edited or cropped.
 This feature is very useful in finding the reality of fake photos (which nowadays often do rounds on social media).